flipacholas/Architecture-of-consoles/articles/sega-saturn.Rmd.md

 ### As a *powerful* 2D console

-The capabilities of the Saturn for drawing 2D scenes were huge compared to the [MegaDrive](mega-drive-genesis) or [SNES](super-nintendo), although they weren't the main selling point of this console.
+The capabilities of the Saturn for drawing 2D scenes were huge compared to the [Mega Drive](mega-drive-genesis) or [SNES](super-nintendo), although they weren't the main selling point of this console.

 #### Sprites {.tabs .active}